What happens if you don’t have an estate plan in Colorado?

 IF YOU ARE OR HAVE BEEN MARRIED OR HAVE MINOR CHILDREN:

 - Who will take care of your children if you die or become incapacitated?

 Without a comprehensive estate plan: The court will decide.
 If your relatives don’t come forward or cannot agree, this could end up in a lengthy, expensive and ugly battle or your children could end up Wards of the State.

 With a comprehensive estate plan: You decide.

-What happens to your children’s inheritance if your spouse remarries?
+- What happens to your estate if your spouse remarries?

 Without a comprehensive estate plan: All or a substantial amount of your assets could end up with your spouse’s new spouse or the new spouse’s children.
 (Remember the story of Cinderella?)

 With a comprehensive estate plan: You can protect your children and your spouse from future spouses and their relatives.